MilenaLavanchy/elenagjevukaj.github.io/about.md

 * exploring the diversity of functional areas, thus,  fostering a higher degree of technical and functional versatility, while refining a sense of relationship.
 * comparing, contrasting, and combining creative ideas to develop insights and alternative possibilities

-My main areas of expertise include UX/UI Design and Application Development, Application Support, Requirement management, Client Support and Problem Solving.
+My main areas of interests are art and technology, compliance, and art.
+I have experience in UX/UI Design and Application Development, Application Support, Requirement management, Client Support and Problem Solving.

-Also I am particularly interested in development of my public speaking skills at Toastmasters.
+Also, I'd like to share with you my interests in the use of free software and radio systems.

 <img src="https://milenalavanchy.github.io/assets/images/giphy.gif">

+Moreover I am particularly interested in development of my public speaking skills at Toastmasters.

+And last but not least I like philosophy, poetry, music, dance and felines :)